No matter our ages, perfectionism can be just as tough and mean as

 While you endlessly tinker with your book, for example, somebody else writes one like it and gets it out to the world.
 If you’re setting up a website, it may eventually look awesome but perhaps also took you months instead of weeks...and so on.
 If that sounds familiar, you (like I) spend time in the killer "make it better" box.

-What if you were to kick out of that one and consider a new model: the “good-enough" approach.
+So, what if you were to consider a new model: the “good-enough" approach.
 Now, you focus at least as much upon completion as upon perfection.
 No, you don’t slop through your

 task just to get finished or race heedlessly forward to a poorly thought-out destination.
 You do want an acceptable product, after